SloanBDavis/WetBulbBot/docs/README.md

 my thoughts or plans for the project.
 Posts at the top are most recent

+### Blog 12-20-2022
+I am making a new branch today to have the code run as a serverless function in AWS Lambda.

 ### Blog 9-21-2022
 Today I cleaned up some code(which I will continue doing).
 I also Added basic hashtags to the tweets to help with outreach.